Veterinary Business Management Association

 these skills to be effective servant leaders in our practices, in our communities, and in our homes.
 To lead your practice… you need a plan (vision) and a mission (how you are going to reach that vision) and a set of goals that benchmark the way to completing that mission.
 In this comprehensive, interactive weekend, the team that created the Veterinary Leadership Experience will take you and your team through a series of exercises designed to send you home with an action plan which could bring a new professional vision and a fresh practice perspective to your work life.
 The highly acclaimed Wolfpack Leadership Conference strengthens the intrinsic leadership potential of participants through a multi-day, interactive curriculum designed to encourage a positive personal transformation.
 NCSU-CVM and the VBMA are delighted to present a two-day version of the Wolfpack Leadership Conference developed by the Veterinary Leadership Team from the College of Veterinary Medicine at North Carolina State University.
 We appreciate their willingness to share their insights, vision, and hearts with us.

-This course offers fourteen (14) hours of CVME for veterinarians and veterinary technicians.
+This course offers ten and one-half (10.5) hours of CVME for veterinarians and veterinary technicians. *denotes topic acceptable for CVME credit.

 Wear loose-fitting clothes and comfortable shoes—it’s a retreat with lots of interactive exercises.
 Be relaxed and comfortable.